26 Jun 2025

 To avoid this, make sure:

-Step 7: Tidy Up Your Sitemap and Robots. txt
+Step 7: Optimize Your Sitemap and Robots. txt in the SEO Audit Checklist

 A good sitemap is like a Google doc for what to crawl.
 A good robots.txt tells it what not to.
 Audit these things: